Our use of cookies

 All road safety considerations across the county are supported through the collation of objectively measured data which is used to design appropriate solutions.
 This data might include traffic speeds, traffic volumes and road traffic collision data involving personal injury - where this has been reported to the police.

-Please also see the Staffordshire Safer Roads Partnership website for further information on community-led initiatives that can help address a variety of Road Safety concerns and visit our Road Safety Education page for detail on the work were are doing with schools.
+Please also see the Staffordshire Safer Roads Partnership website for further information on community-led initiatives that can help address a variety of Road Safety concerns and visit our Road Safety Education page for detail on the work we are doing with schools.

 How do you decide which locations receive funding for road safety improvements?